I’ve been a bit quiet lately. Partially because I’ve been working on getting my German Shepherd Sasha’s blog online

 The further I dig the more appalled, no make that outraged, I become.
 Not just with the police but the sick sadistic predators in society who are committing more and more hateful and egregious acts of cruelty against domestic animals.
 Raping a dog, sodomizing a puppy, strangling kittens with USB cords, stealing and dismembering a family dog.
 Is this today’s norm?
 Has society really disintegrated to the point where people of all ages brutally abuse animals and think its acceptable?
 Or has it been going on all along but now the burgeoning of social media brings the horror to our computers and tablets?
 In a recent case at Baylor University in TX, Ishmael Zamora was given a 3 game suspension by the football team after a video appeared online of him beating his young Rottweiler with a belt and kicking him to the point where the dog cried in pain.
 All because the poor Rottie had a pee accident.

-At Missouri State College, yet another football player abused his neighbors dog whom he was entrusted to watch.
+At Missouri State College, yet another football player abused his neighbors dog Luca whom he was entrusted to watch.
 Breck Ruddick admitted to “loosing his cool”, striking the 42# dog then allowing him to run away while bleeding.
 The owner put out an urgent plea on social media and a woman who found the injured and still bleeding dog quickly brought him home.
 Luca had been struck so hard that his jaw was shattered.
-Not broken – shattered!
-He had surgery, 6 teeth removed and numerous sutures.
+Not broken ~ shattered!
+He required surgery, had 6 teeth removed and received numerous sutures.

 It takes a very sick and malicious person to do this to any living creature but it’s especially heinous when it’s done to a defenseless animal.
 Or a K9 officer.
 Animals look to us for guidance, love, nourishment and safety yet some humans are incapable of rendering the most basic of things.
-We have to be the voice for those without one because they’re being abused, tortured and killed at an alarming rate.
+We have to be their voice for they’re being abused, tortured and killed at an alarming rate.
 And many by youth who for all intent and purpose represent the leaders of tomorrow.
 I shudder to think how our country will thrive with evil at the helm.

 As to the title and header picture for this post?
-It refers to Deputy Tommy Wilcox of Alachua County Sheriff’s Office in Alachua County FL.
+It refers to Deputy Tommy Willcox of Alachua County Sheriff’s Office in Alachua County FL.
 I’ve been writing and tweeting about him for what seems forever.
-A brief synopsis about Deputy Wilcox.
-On July 8, 2016 Wilcox put his partner K9 Robbie, a 6½-year-old Belgian Malinois, into his squad car at the end of a shift and drove home where he left K9 Robbie in the car while he went to meet his family at another location.
+A brief synopsis about Deputy Willcox.
+On July 8, 2016 Willcox put his partner K9 Robbie, a 6½-year-old Belgian Malinois, into his squad car at the end of a shift and drove home.
+He left K9 Robbie in the car while he went to meet his family at another location.
 Yes the car was equipped with a safety monitoring system to detect heat but ONLY works if the car is running!
 Safety monitoring system aside, how does one “forget” their partner of SIX YEARS?
 On a day so hot (98) it almost broke a previous record set in 1991?
 In that type of heat a dog will begin to experience distress in a matter of minutes.
-Robbie K9 Officer Robbie was named after Congressional Medal of Honor recipient, U.S. Army Staff Sergeant Robert J. Miller of Oviedo, FL who was killed in action in Afghanistan in 2008.
-K9 Robbie was simply murdered by his partner here in America after serving in the department for 6 years.
+K9 Officer Robbie was named after Congressional Medal of Honor recipient, U.S. Army Staff Sergeant Robert J. Miller of Oviedo, FL who was killed in action in Afghanistan in 2008.
+K9 Robbie however was simply murdered by his partner in America after faithfully serving the department for 6 years.
 Wilcox had another K9, Kozar, that he adopted when the dog retired.
-In 2008 Wilcox said Kozar was limping and going blind so this Floridian example of toxic waste had his buddy put on a bite sleeve, engage Kozar in bite work while Wilcox took his weapon and shot Kozar to death.
-Wilcox said he considered it a humane form of euthanasia and the sheriff supported his decision because Wilcox grew up on on a pig farm and said “Wilcox had killed more than 100 animals – mostly pigs – that same way.”
+In 2008, Wilcox said Kozar was limping and going blind so this Floridian example of toxic waste had his buddy put on a bite sleeve, engage Kozar in bite work while Wilcox took his weapon and shot Kozar to death.
+Wilcox said he considered it a humane form of euthanasia and Sheriff Sadie Darnell supported his decision because Wilcox grew up on on a pig farm .
+Sheriff Darnell said “Wilcox had killed more than 100 animals – mostly pigs – that same way.”

 Who gets off in any way, shape or form by being cruel to animals?
 It is one of the most baffling and sickening psychological perversions I’ve ever encountered.
-I truly believe that penalties for the mistreatment of animals has to be harsher and more strictly enforced.
+I believe that penalties for the mistreatment of animals must be harsher and more strictly enforced.
 These people don’t belong among us.
-Some say, “they’re only animals…” Exactly.
+Some say, “They’re only animals…” Exactly.
 Abuse an animal, go to jail.
 For a long time!
-And Deputy Wilcox was at the top of my list because there was and still is no way I can wrap my head around his culpability in the death of TWO dogs.
+And Deputy Wilcox was at the top of my list because there was and still is no way I can condone or even undestand his culpability in the death of TWO dogs.
 So my campaign began.
-I stated a media firestorm, targeting not only the Alachua County Sheriff’s Office and Alachua County but all the media, the Chamber of Commerce, of Tourism.
-Let’s put it like this, if there was a organizarion I found them.
+I stated a media firestorm, targeting not only the Alachua County Sheriff’s Office and Alachua County but all the Florida media, the Chamber of Commerce, and Tourism Bureau.
+Let’s put it like this, if there was a organization I found them.
 I sent Tweets jointly to the Sheriff’s Office and the County asking how long before Wilcox killed the next K9?
 I actually scheduled my tweets to ensure I didn’t forget.
 Finally on Oct 3, three months after K9 Robbie’s death, Deputy Wilcox was suspended for 6 days without pay and removed from the K-9 unit where he had been the lead trainer.
-While it won’t bring Robbie back give give Kozar the end of life treatment he deserved, it’s a small step forward ~ I’ll take it.
+While it won’t bring Robbie back nor give Kozar the end of life treatment he deserved, it’s a small step forward ~ I’ll take it.